 * Portions of this page have been adapted from the ARS publication "2019 American Rose Society Handbook for Selecting Roses."
 This publication is included with any ARS membership.*

-PLEASE NOTE: If you are looking at this page on a computer, you should be able to hold the cursor over a photo when it is not in motion to see the name of the rose.
+PLEASE NOTE: If you are looking at this page on a computer, you should be able to hold the cursor over a photo (in the photo carousels blow) when it is not in motion to see the name of the rose.

-HYBRID TEA: The most widely known is the Hybrid Tea (HT).
-This is the classic rose we clamor for at the florist: urn-shaped buds on long stems.
+HYBRID TEA: The most widely recognized rose is the Hybrid Tea (HT).
+This is the classic rose: urn-shaped buds on long stems.
 The hybrid tea can open to a nice triangular spiral of petals or open to a wide stance of petals showing off the colorful stamens of pollen.
 These bushes are on average 4-6 feet in height.
 Another class similar to HT is the stately Grandiflora (GR).
 These roses produce clusters of hybrid-tea shaped flowers.
 Images of some Hybrid Tea and Grandiflora roses are included below.

 Some hybrid tea/grandiflora roses recommended by our rosarians include: Miss Congeniality (white/raspberry, GR), Ingrid Bergman (red, HT) and Sugar Moon (white, fragrant, HT) for coastal areas west of the 405 Freeway, and St. Patrick (yellow, HT), Black Magic (deep red, HT), Ring of Fire (coral orange, HT), Memorial Day (pink/lavender, fragrant, HT), Grand Dame (hot pink, fragrant, HT), and Rock & Roll (red/white striped, fragrant, GR) for inland areas east of the 405 Freeway.